atruong39/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](./step5c.png)

-Next we will talk about how to expeite the process of working with remote computers.
+Next we will talk about how to expedite the process of working with remote computers.

 ## Step 6: Setting an SSH Key